KWTV-DT: Programming

 Channel 9 formerly served as the Muscular Dystrophy Association (MDA)'s "Love Network" station for the Oklahoma City market, carrying the charity's annual telethon on Labor Day and the preceding Sunday night each September from September 1973 until September 2010.
-For most of its run on the station, KWTV aired the telethon on a three-hour tape delay following its 10:00 p.m. newscast on the Sunday preceding Labor Day because of CBS entertainment and sports programming commitments.
+For most of its run on the station, KWTV aired the telethon on a three-hour tape delay following its 10 p.m. newscast on the Sunday preceding Labor Day because of CBS entertainment and sports programming commitments.
 For this reason, KWTV elected not to continue airing the telethon for the September 2011 broadcast, when it was reduced from its original 21½-hour format to a six-hour prime time telecast on the night before Labor Day.
-(CW affiliate KOCB [channel 34] aired the telethon for its final two years as a syndicated telecast; the event—by then reduced to a two-hour special—moved to ABC, airing locally on KOCO-TV [channel 5], in September 2013 for the final two years of the retitled MDA Show of Strength's overall run.))
+(CW affiliate KOCB [channel 34, now an independent station] aired the telethon for its final two years as a syndicated telecast; the event—by then reduced to a two-hour special—moved to ABC, airing locally on KOCO-TV [channel 5], in September 2013 for the final two years of the retitled MDA Show of Strength's overall run.))

-KWTV previously served as Oklahoma City's original home of the nighttime syndicated game shows Wheel of Fortune and Jeopardy! from their respective 1983 and 1984 premeires.
+KWTV previously served as Oklahoma City's original home of the nighttime syndicated game shows Wheel of Fortune and Jeopardy! from their respective 1983 and 1984 premieres.
 Wheel moved to KOCO in September 1992, and Jeopardy! was picked up by KFOR beginning January 2000.